teresa-m/training-material/topics/community/tutorials/community-lab/tutorial.md

   *For example, [the microgalaxy lab (Europe)](https://microbiology.usegalaxy.eu).*

-The aim is this tutorial is to create the files necessary to display the labs in each Galaxy instance.
+The aim of this tutorial is to create the files necessary to display the labs in each Galaxy instance.

 You can also use the [Galaxy Labs engine](https://labs.usegalaxy.org.au).